fbpx

 4. On a more practical note, while on the trail or during road transfers, our guides know where there will be a “proper toilet,” what they say for Western toilets, so you can plan your bathroom breaks accordingly.

-5. By far, the best thing about having a Bhutanese guide is that you can pick his or her brain about anything.
+5. By far, the best thing about having a Bhutanese guide is that you can pick their brain about anything.
 We learned so much about everyday life just from asking all sorts of random questions, and our guides happily and generously shared their lives and country with us.

 Traveling through Bhutan with our fabulous guides was an eye-opening and truly unique adventure—like stepping back into another time.
 Bhutan is said to be “the last Shangri-La,” which I feel is an accurate description.
 I hope you will join us to experience this beautiful and friendly country for yourself!